The only currency transfer service that I recommend

 If there are other questions, please just ask, and I'll happily try to help.

 P.S. as mentioned I recommend this service, based on the fact that I have satisfactorily used it many times.
 If you sign up using the links above, I may receive a commission from CurrencyFair (at no additional cost to you) for referring you there.
-You will also receive a free transfer.

 For that, thank you!
 It will keep this site alive and growing.
 However, if you'd prefer to visit their website directly, you can do that too, and I'm sure you will still be satisfied with their service.